 Once upon a time, there was a really advanced city, some would say even too advanced for its time.
 The legend says that one day, the ocean swallowed the city and it was never seen again.
 This is a legend most of you heard about: the legend of Atlantis.
-Well, in this article I will write about the underwater cities of our time that you probably didn’t hear about, or how I like to call them, the Atlantis of our time.
+Well, in this article I will write about some of the most mind-blowing underwater cities of our time that you probably didn’t hear about, or how I like to call them, our modern-day Atlantis.

 Shi Cheng, China

 Shi Cheng, also known as The Lion City is one of China’s most popular tourist attractions today.
 The city was once the economic hub of the eastern province Zhejiang.
 The city was founded during the rule of the Han dynasty somewhere around and is around 2000 years old.
 However, the amazing architecture and intriguing statues didn’t save the city from flooding in the 1950s when the government decided to build a new hydroelectric power station.
 Today, all of the amazing sculptures and buildings are around 130 feet under water.
 What’s left of the Shi Cheng is a flooded city with a size roughly equal to 63 football fields.